Last updated on September 23rd, 2022 at 03:04 pm

-Today is my 56th birthday.
-When I was 10 or 11-years old, I used to dream about the turn of the century, and how old I’d be when I’d turn 44.
+When I was 10 or 11 years old, I used to dream about the turn of the century, and how old I’d be when I’d turn 44.
 That age just seemed so impossibly old!

-And yet here I am, twelve years past that point, and twelve years older than the impossibly old self I tried to imagine back then.
+And yet here I am, well past that point, and much older than the impossibly old self I tried to imagine back then.

-In honor of my dream to finally get my finances in order, I thought I would chronicle the constants in my life–the things I’ve purchased year in and year out, and what they’ve cost me.
+In honor of my dream to get my finances in order, I thought I would review and evaluate eight of my lifetime purchasing habits–the things I’ve purchased year in and year out, and what they’ve cost me.

 In today’s dollars, that is.
 Trying to calculate 1976 dollars would just about do me in since I barely passed high school algebra.